 The GLA’s back seats feel a bit like being locked inside a safe – while the bulky exterior makes you think it’ll feel spacious, the interior compartment is actually surprisingly tight

-The Mercedes GLA can carry a respectable 481 litres of luggage with all five seats in place.
+The Mercedes GLA can carry a respectable 481 litres of luggage with its rear seats in place.
 That’s enough for a baby buggy and some bulky soft bags but not quite as much as the roomier 505-litre BMW X1.
-The Mercedes’ tall boot lip means it’s more difficult to load heavy luggage than with the BMW but its square shape means it’s dead easy to pack full of large boxes.
+The Mercedes’ tall boot lip also means it’s more difficult to load heavy luggage than with the BMW but its square shape means it’s dead easy to pack full of large boxes.

 You get some handy netted cubby holes on each side of the boot to stop small items rolling around and some hooks to hold your shopping securely in place.
 The standard-fit 12V socket makes it easy to hoover out the boot without dragging a cable all the way through the cabin but there isn’t quite enough space under the boot floor to store the parcel shelf.

 The Mercedes GLA’s back seats flip down in a handy two-way (60:40) split so you can carry a passenger in the back and some long luggage in the boot at once.
 There’s even a set of clips to stop the seatbelts snagging on the seats when you fold them down and a small hatch behind the central rear armrest so you can carry very long items at two passengers at once.

 Flip all the rear seats down and the GLA’s boot grows to 1,235 litres – that’s big enough to carry a bike with its wheels attached but someway behind the X1’s load bay.
 The GLA’s boot floor isn’t quite flat so it’s not particularly easy to push heavy boxes right up behind the front seats either.